schto223/FlipGraphs.jl/docs/src/deltaComplex.md

 ## Modelling a triangulation on a closed surface

 A **Δ-complex** is a representation of a triangulation on a closed surface.
-To define a triangulation on a closed surface, it does not suffice to take into account vertices and edges.
+To define a triangulation on a closed surface, it does not suffice to consider vertices and edges.
 We will also need to take into account the triangular faces between them.
-Therefore the triangulations are modeled using an extension of their dual graph.
+Therefore, the triangulations are modeled using an extension of their dual graph.

-Vertices are triangular faces which in turn consist of three points, and three edges.
+Vertices are triangular faces, which in turn consist of three points and three edges.
 These points and edges are not necessarily distinct.
-Edges in the dual Graph(i.e. the Δ-complex) connect two triangular faces if they in turn share an edge.
-In order to avoid confusion between the edges of the triangulation and the edges in the dual graph, I will, hence forwards call the latter *dual edge*.
+Edges in the dual (i.e. the Δ-complex) connect two triangular faces if they, in turn, share an edge.
+In order to avoid confusion between the edges of the triangulation and the edges in the dual, I will, henceforth call the latter a *dual edge*.

 ```@docs
     DeltaComplex